duncdrum/cbdb-data/README.md

 just the converted tei files.

 ### Application
-The app contains the xQuery conversion modules, and the complete TEI files.
+The eXist-db app is a ``.xar`` package that contains the xQuery conversion modules, and the complete TEI files.
-But not the CBDB's source files, the index configuration is adapted accordingly.
+But not the CBDB's source files.

 ### Source
 A zip file that contains a cleaned up (fixing illegal unicode characters) export of CBDB as xml.